aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 MIT License

-Copyright (c) 2017 Aravind V. Nair
+Copyright © 2017 Aravind V. Nair

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal